Randy Pitchford: Career

 Pitchford began his career at 3D Realms in Texas working on games such as Duke Nukem 3D and Shadow Warrior.
 A group of 3D Realms developers and programmers left the company to form Rebel Boat Rocker around 1997, and Pitchford joined them in May 1997.
 The company's first game was to be the first-person shooter Prax War to be published by Electronic Arts (EA).
 Pitchford served as the lead level designer as well as the public relations head.
 However, EA opted to cancel the game around January 1999.
 With no publisher-backed project, Pitchford joined four other Rebel Boat Rockers, some his former 3D Realms colleagues, to found Gearbox Software in February 1999.

 Overall, Pitchford's credited titles have sold more than 100 million copies.
 Games he has overseen at Gearbox have included Borderlands, Bulletstorm, and Borderlands 3.
-As part of his leadership in Borderlands 3, he helped to bring a distributed computing puzzle game into Borderlands 3 that supported the American Gut Project to help with RNA sequencing in collaboration with researchers at McGill University and University of California San Diego.
+As part of his leadership in Borderlands 3, he helped to bring a distributed computing puzzle game into Borderlands 3 that supported the American Gut Project to help with RNA sequencing in collaboration with researchers at McGill University and the University of California San Diego.

 Gearbox expanded out into publishing in 2015, and by 2019, The Gearbox Entertainment Company was established to be the parent company of both Gearbox Software and Gearbox Publishing.
 During this period, Pitchford remained the president of Gearbox Software.
 The Gearbox Entertainment Company was acquired by Embracer Group in February 2021 and incorporated in whole as one of the top-level divisions within Embracer.
-Following completion of the acquisition and the creating of Gearbox Studios, Pitchford left Gearbox Software to become president and CEO of The Gearbox Entertainment Company and president of Gearbox Studios.
-Part of Pitchford's role in Gearbox Studios was to serve as executive producer for the Borderlands film.
+Following completion of the acquisition and the creation of Gearbox Studios, Pitchford left Gearbox Software to become president and CEO of The Gearbox Entertainment Company and president of Gearbox Studios.

+In 2024, Take-Two Interactive acquired The Gearbox Entertainment Company.
+The company continues to operate within Take-Two’s 2K label and is led by Pitchford.

+In 2021, Pitchford was recognized as Tech Titans Corporate CEO of the year, and the same year, Gearbox Entertainment Company was awarded the Tech Titans Corporate Innovation Award.

+Film and television

+Pitchford’s work in the video game industry expanded to film and television in 2021 when he became president of Gearbox Studios.
+Pitchford is the executive producer of the 2024 Borderlands film, and executive producer of the upcoming Brothers in Arms TV adaptation.
+Pitchford also received executive producer credit on Adam Rifkin and Penn Jillette’s 2016 film Director's Cut.

+In addition, Pitchford was cast as himself in the 2011 documentary, Ctrl+Alt+Compete, and in the 2014 documentary, Video Games: The Movie.
+Pitchford is also featured in the 2023 documentary FPS: First Person Shooter.

+PAX East in 2022, Pitchford suggested a Duke Nukem film may be in the works, confirmed when Legendary Entertainment picked up the rights that same year.

+In a 2022 partnership with the Entertainment Software Association to raise scholarship funds for students following a gaming career, Pitchford auctioned off some of his apparel.